wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-app-service-environment-network-architecture-overview.md

 An Azure Environment can communicate with a variety of private customer endpoints.
 For example, apps running in the Azure Environment can connect to database server(s) running on IaaS virtual machines in the same virtual network topology.

-[AZURE.IMPORTANT] Looking at the network diagram, the "Other Computer Resources" are deployed in a different Subnet from the Azure Environment.
+>[AZURE.IMPORTANT] Looking at the network diagram, the "Other Compute Resources" are deployed in a different Subnet from the Azure Environment.
 Deploying resources in the same Subnet with the ASE will block connectivity from ASE to those resources (except for specific intra-ASE routing).
 Deploy to a different Subnet instead (in the same VNET).
 The Azure Environment will then be able to connect.
 No additional configuration is necessary.

 Azure Environments also communicate with Sql DB and Azure Storage resources necessary for managing and operating an Azure Environment.
 Some of the Sql and Storage resources that an Azure Environment communicates with are located in the same region as the Azure Environment, while others are located in remote Azure regions.
 As a result, outbound connectivity to the Internet is always required for an Azure Environment to function properly.